Thinking of Buying a Total Station? This article should help you decide which total station is for you.

 Which Brand of Total Station should I buy?

-What are the important factors when choosing a Total Station?
+What are the important factors when buying a Total Station?

 Non Reflectorless or Reflectorless.